HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Digital images are made of pixels
-- Digital images are arrays of numbers
+- Digital images store these pixels as arrays of numbers
 - Light microscopy images are only an approximation of the real sample
 - Napari (and Python more widely) use NumPy arrays to store images - these have a `shape` and `dtype`